austincloudguru/terraform-aws-ecs-service/README.md

 None.

 ## Authors
-Module is maintained by [Mark Honomichl](https://github.com/austincloudguru).
+Module is forked from a module by [Mark Honomichl](https://github.com/austincloudguru).
+Maintained by Rob Lazzurs

 ## License
 MIT Licensed.
 See LICENSE for full details